The Best Bike Paths in Boston

 Explore the city on two wheels.

 If you’re like us, you’d rather spend your summer days relaxing and enjoying the sun than heading to the gym.
 But what if you could do both?
-Instead of abandoning your plans to work out and opting for lunch on Newbury Street, grab a bike and take it for a spin on a destination bike ride or around the city —you’ll get a workout while relaxing and exploring.
+Instead of abandoning your plans to work out and opting for lunch on Newbury Street, grab a bike and take it for a spin on a destination bike ride or around the city—you’ll get a workout while relaxing and exploring.
 If you don’t have a bike, simply snag one from a Blue Bikes docking stations or rent one from one of the many rental shops around the city.

 Deer Island: Bring your bike on the ferry, head to Deer Island, and ride on either its 2.6-mile waterfront path or the two miles of paths traversing the island.
 The 60-acres of parkland make it ideal for many different activities.
 Pack up your bike with a picnic and some fishing poles and you’ve got a full day of adventuring waiting for you.
-On the island you’ll also find historic buildings, scenic viewpoints, as well as a visitor center. and restrooms.
+On the island you’ll also find historic buildings, scenic viewpoints, as well as a visitor center and restrooms.

 Arnold Arboretum: If you’ve never been to the Arnold Arboretum, you should mark this ride as number one on your list.
 This arboretum, located in Jamaica Plain and Roslindale, is almost 150 years old and is the oldest public arboretum in North America.
 A route around the arboretum will take you in a loop that’s approximately 4.5 miles, but you can also take your bike along the paved main paths for a tree-lined, meandering route.
 At the southern tip of the park, you’ll find Peters Hill.
 Although you may have to walk up the last 200 feet of the hill, you’ll be rewarded with an amazing view of the city of Boston.
 You can also stop by the Roslindale Wetlands Urban Wild Park to see the maple swamp and go bird watching.

-Minuteman Bikeway: This semi-secluded trail is 11 miles from start to finish and runs along an inactive railroad.
+Minuteman Bikeway: This semi-secluded trail is more than 10 miles from start to finish and runs along an inactive railroad.
 You can either take the path there and back if you’re an expert biker looking for a workout, or you can have a friend come pick you up after reaching the end of the path.
 This trail is also a great pick for history buffs, as it roughly approximates Paul Revere’s famous midnight ride through Lexington and Arlington.
 Seriously, how much more Bostonian can you get?

 Southwest Corridor Park: The Southwest Corridor Park is a popular commuter biking route from Back Bay to Forest Hills.
 It links the South End, Back Bay, Roxbury, and Jamaica Plain, and is a great route to leisurely ride along during a summer day.
 You’ll have to keep an eye out for other bikers, many of whom are speeding home from work during the summer months, but as you ride, you can stop and enjoy various activity centers.
 There are two spray pools, seven basketball courts, five tennis courts, two street hockey rinks, two amphitheaters, and jogging and walking paths along the route.